 Biography

 In fall of 2019, I joined the Hubbard School of Journalism and Mass Communication at the University of Minnesota as an Associate Professor, where I hold the Don and Carole Larson Professorship in Health Communication.
-It’s been fantastic to be home in the Midwest, although I’m not loving the very cold winters.
+In 2024, I was promoted to a full professor.
+It’s been fantastic to be home in the Midwest and I deeply appreciate my colleagues here at Minnesota.

 Emily Vraga in Hubbard School, 2022

 Because my research brings together diverse perspectives from health, politics, science, and journalism, I highly value collaborative work.
-It also requires me to embrace diverse methodologies to better match the evolving media environment, including experimental designs, survey research, eye tracking, and qualitative interviews.
-I have published over 80 scholarly journal articles on these topics in a range of journals.
+It also requires me to embrace diverse methodologies to better match the evolving media environment, including experimental designs, survey research, content analysis, computational methods, eye tracking, and qualitative interviews.
+I have published over 90 scholarly journal articles on these topics in a range of journals.

-I also think it’s important to share what I do and what I find with the public.
-I invite opportunities to talk about the practical meaning of my work for how we can all work to make society a better place.
+I also think it’s important to share what I do and what I find with the public and interested stakeholders.
+I have worked with health and science organizations and social media companies to discuss how to improve our information environments.
+I invite opportunities to talk about the practical meaning of my research for how we can all work to make society a better place.

 Teaching is an important part of this equation.
-I love teaching and mentoring students, helping them to learn more about the ways in which communication fundamentally shapes society and their own role in this process.
+I enjoy working with students to help them discover for themselves the ways in which communication fundamentally shapes society and their own role in this process.
 I will always remember my first undergraduate class in journalism and media.
 It forced me to think about my interactions with the world in a new way and inspired me to pursue a life studying media effects.
 I love being the person who introduces these ideas to undergraduate students.

 My love of research was fostered in the School of Journalism and Mass Communication at the University of Wisconsin-Madison, where I received my Ph.D. in 2011 with a minor in Political Communication.
 I moved to the DC area to serve as a Post-Doctoral Research Instructor in the School of Media and Public Affairs at George Washington University from 2011-2012, working with Dr. Robert Entman and Dr. Kimberley Gross to examine how the media and the polls framed the 2009-2010 debate over health care reform.
 I then made the short journey across the Potomac to accept a position at George Mason University.
 I was a faculty member in the Department of Communication at GMU from 2012-2019, where I served as the Director for the interdisciplinary Political Communication Minor, and the Political Communication Concentration in the department.
 I was also affiliated with the Center for Climate Change Communication.

-Outside of academia, I love spending time with my family, baking (especially cookies!), reading novels, and being active outside as much as possible (except during the winter).
+Outside of academia, I love spending time with my family, baking (especially cookies!), reading novels, and being active outside as much as possible (except during the winter, I’m not a fan of the cold!).
 I also love to travel and have a long wish-list of places to visit.

 This slideshow requires JavaScript.